kwikteam/phy-doc/README.md

     * multi-dimensional features
     * raw traces with clusters and spikes
 * Some basic cluster statistics, mainly auto- and cross-correlograms.
-* Manual clustering functionality: merging, splitting.
+* Manual clustering functionality: merging, splitting, undo stack.
 * A semi-automatic assistant for the manual clustering step.
 This assistant guides you through clusters that are candidates for merging, and allows you to quickly make decisions through a streamlined graphical interface.

 The 0.2.0 release (~Summer 2015) will be the first release of phy to implement a complete spike sorting toolchain, from raw data to spike trains: